WELCOME TO THE BOBOLINK PROJECT

 Bobolinks, yellow-capped monarchs of the meadow, will begin returning to the hayfields of the Champlain Valley three weeks from now.
 Each songbird will have survived a 12,000-mile round-trip journey.

 Read full article...

-This non-profit research program is a joint venture from the Universities of Connecticut and Vermont, and we are pleased to have you visit our site.
-Please feel free to look around the website to learn more about the Bobolink, the goals of the Bobolink Project, and how this new program works to better protect native wildlife and local farmers.
+Please feel free to look around the website to learn more about the Bobolink, the goals of the Bobolink Project, and how this new program works to better protect native wildlife and support local farmers.